opt-nc/yamlfixer/.github/ISSUE_TEMPLATE/minimalist-issue.md

 # ❔ Context

-In a few words, tell why you did create the issue that does not match already xisting templates.
+In a few words, tell why you did create the issue that does not match already existing templates.

 # 🎯 Target